Two-flowered Cynthia (Krigia biflora)

 Soil: loam, loamy sand, loamy clay

-Sun: partial sun to dappled light
+Sun: sun to dappled light

 Plant spacing: 12”